Police academy: An immune-cancer assignment

 So why do we have cancer?

-Although our immune defenses can kill cancer cells in the beginning of their conversion to the criminal side, often cancer cells act like true crime experts and learn ways to widen their antigen traces, becoming invisible to our immune-police forces and growing their gang.
-Here it’s where scientists come with their police academy to train more and better police agents.
+Although our immune defenses can kill cancer cells in the beginning of their conversion to the criminal side, often cancer cells act like true crime experts and learn ways to hide their antigen traces, becoming invisible to our immune-police forces and growing their gang.
+Here, it’s where scientists come with their police academy to train more and better police agents.

-In this academy, immune cells get better at recognizing and killing cancer cells, therefore, they can be used as treatment.
+At this academy, immune cells are trained to better recognize and kill cancer cells, so that they can be used as treatment.
 To this we call: Cancer Immunotherapy.
 Despite just being in clinical use since the 2000s, immunotherapy is already considered the 4th pillar of cancer treatment along with surgery, chemo- and radiotherapy.

-To accomplish this, in the past years, keen scientists have created multiple police tools and trained several police agents.
-This is the example of the most famous agent of our immune system- T cells.
+To accomplish this, in the past years, keen scientists have developed multiple police tools and trained several police agents.
+This is an example of the most famous agent of our immune system- T cells

 These are police agents that kill cancer cells once they recognize them by their antigens.
-Although efficient, for T cells to see cancer cells, the antigens need to be shown by specific molecules called- Major Histocompatibility complex (MHC).
+Although efficient, for T cells to detect cancer cells, the antigens need to be presented by a specific molecule- the Major Histocompatibility complex (MHC).
 These MHC molecules are often decreased in cancer cells, making cancer invisible to T cells.
 To overcome this, T cells can be changed in the laboratory to identify cancer antigens that are not shown in these MHC molecules.
-To this we call CAR-T cells.
+We call these CAR-T cells

-Additionally, cancer cells can also armor themselves with weapons that impede T cells to kill them.
+Additionally, cancer cells can also arm themselves with weapons that impede T cells from killing them.
 For this, scientists create an antidote- proteins that cover those weapons, protecting the T cell agents and letting them do their work.
-This antidote has the name of immune checkpoints inhibitors (ICI), created by James P. Allison and Tasuku Honjo, which were awarded the Nobel Prize of Medicine 2018.
+The name of this antidote is immune checkpoint inhibitors (ICI), and it was created by James P. Allison and Tasuku Honjo, who were awarded the Nobel Prize of Medicine 2018.

 Figure 1.
 Cancer Immunotherapy Strategies.
 T cells see cancer cells by antigens shown at MHC molecules.
 Since cancer cells can decrease their MHC molecules, one strategy is to use CAR-T cells, which are T cell changed in laboratory to see antigens not in MHC molecules.
 Cancer cells can also increase molecules (immune checkpoints) that decrease T cell killing activity.To protect T cell activity, immune checkpoint inhibitors (ICI) were created.